Coleridge-Initiative/big-data-and-social-science/docs/09-ChapterNetworks.md

 What are networks?
 ------------------

 Networks are measurable representations of relationships connecting entities.
-What this means is that there are two fundamental questions to ask of any network representation: First, what are the nodes?
+What this means is that there are two fundamental questions to ask of any network representation: First, what are the nodes, or entities that are connected?
 Second, what are the relationships (ties or edges) connecting the nodes?
 Once we have the representation, we can then analyze the underlying data and relationships through the measures and methods described in this chapter.
 This is of great interest because a great deal of research in social sciences demonstrates that networks are essential to understanding behaviors and outcomes at both the individual and the organizational level.

 Networks offer not just another convenient set of right-hand-side variables, but an entirely new unit of analysis that lies somewhere between the largely atomistic actors that occupy the markets of neo-classical theory and the tightly managed hierarchies that are the traditional object of inquiry of sociologists and organizational theorists.
 As Walter W. Powell [@powell2003neither] puts it in a description of buyer supplier networks of small Italian firms: "when the entangling of obligation and reputation reaches a point where the